pauldlynch/eqguide/guides/bayles-heraldic-crest/index.md

 For Test the Waters you will need to say "Tabron sent me" to Morris Olberson to collect the vials; make sure that you have a free top level slot when you do.
 Two of the samples are from water in Oceangreen Village, the remaining two from Oceangreen Hills.
 It helps to have IVU potions to take the sample from the glade.
 After this, if you have also completed Bronal's quests, you will be able to take Archon Darianna Althus's quests, which combine with Garvin Windrunner's second quest.

-You can't take Seradi's quest until you have done the first two from Kerrin in the Glade.
+You can't take Seradi's quest until you have done the quests from Kerrin the Unkempt in the Glade.

 - Jeneca Orlofen: [Follow Your Nose](http://everquest.allakhazam.com/db/quest.html?quest=4643)